-Often advertising good deals, they are definitely competitive for what you receive for your $$.
+Often advertising good deals, they are definitely competitive for what you receive for your ca$h.

-Offering anything from dinner experiences, one day, or up to two week trips.
-They are on the expensive side but the company are well equipped, providing small group travel experiences to incredible locations.
+Flashpack provide travel experiences for anything from dinners, and one day to two week trips.
+They are on the expensive side but the company is well equipped, providing small group travel experiences to incredible locations.

-Flashpack are well organised and cater specifically to those no longer happy with the hostel budget backpacking chaos, and are keen to meet new people.
+Flashpack is well organized and caters specifically to those no longer happy with the hostel budget backpacking chaos, who are keen to meet new people.

-A trip of theirs I took in Italy included bike riding, visiting wineries (it was set north of Venice!), good hotel accom, continental breakfasts and alot of laughs.
+A trip of theirs I took in Italy included bike riding, visiting wineries (north of Venice!), good hotel accommodation, continental breakfasts and a lot of laughs.
 Always expanding, this site is worth adding to your list.

 THE URBAN LIST

-A fantastic website for all cities of Australia and New Zealand.
-Search through a jam packed list of things to do, and unique & fun travel ideas in each city.
+The Urban List is fantastic website for all cities of Australia and New Zealand.
+Search through a jam packed list of things to do and unique & fun travel ideas in each city.

-Travelettes is website for females, and is a global hub for travel writers.
-Contributors locations range from the UK, France, Vienna, the U.S, and Berlin.
+Travelettes is a website for females and is a global hub for travel writers.
+Contributors’ locations range from the UK, France, Vienna, the U.S, and Berlin.